History of Belgium: Congo Free State and Belgian Congo

 King Leopold II of Belgium had been the principal shareholder in the Belgian trading company which established trading stations on the lower Congo between 1879 and 1884.
 At the Berlin Conference of 1884–1885 the future Congo was personally assigned to Leopold, who named the territory the Congo Free State.
 It was originally intended to be an international Free Trade zone, open to all European traders.
-The area included in this territory was just under 1 million square miles, almost 80 times the size of Belgium.
+The area included in this territory was just under 1 million square miles (2.590.000 square kilometers), almost 80 times the size of Belgium.
 The first infrastructure projects took place during the Free State period, such as a railway that ran from the Léopoldville to the coast which took several years to complete.

 The era of the Congo Free State is most infamous for the large number of atrocities committed under it.
 Since it was, in effect, a business venture, run by a private company headed by Leopold himself, it aimed to gain as much money as possible from primary exports.
 Leopold's personal fortune was greatly increased through the proceeds of selling Congolese rubber, which had never previously been mass-produced in such quantities, to the growing market for tyres.
 Between 1885 and 1908, as many as eight million Congolese died of exploitation and disease while the birth rate dropped.
 These are only rough estimates, as no figures are available for the period.

 To enforce the rubber quotas, the Force Publique (FP) was created.
 While the Force Publique was nominally a military force – it would later fight during both the First and Second World Wars) – during the Congo Free State period its primary duties involved enforcing rubber quotas via imprisonment, rape, abduction, forced labor, or summary executions.
 Severing of limbs was sometimes used.
 A Belgian captain, Leon Rom, ornamented his flowerbeds with the heads of 21 natives.

 Following reports from missionaries, there was growing moral outrage, particularly in Britain and the United States.
 The Congo Reform Association, led by Edmund Dene Morel, was particularly important in this campaign, and published numerous best-selling tracts and pamphlets (including Red Rubber) which reached a vast public.
 King Leopold appointed and financed his own commission to put these accusations to rest, but it too confirmed the atrocities.